 Gas leak detection systems are used to "sniff" for a test gas which has been earlier introduced into the package.

 Smithers Pira uses a Qualitek leakmeter 120 electron capture detector.
-The leakmeter 120 responds to SF6 and other electron capturing compounds and can detect leak rates as low as 1x10-7 ml/sec SF6.
+The leakmeter 120 responds to sulphur hexafluoride (SF6) and other electron capturing compounds and can detect leak rates as low as 1x10-7 ml/sec.

 The gas is injected into the test package and the injection point sealed with tape.
 The leakmeter fitted with a miniature "sniffer" probe is used to locate any leakage routes.

 The technique is similar to helium leak detection which uses a mass spectrometer detector.
-One advantage of sulphur hexafluoride as a test gas is that it has a higher molecular weight that helium and less likely to give a false "leak" result from gas permeation through the packaging material.
+One advantage of SF6 as a test gas is that it has a higher molecular weight than helium and therefore less likely to give a false "leak" result from gas permeation through the packaging material.